tedkotz/rpglog/DnD-campaign-notes-2021.md

 To push the piece over the top, he affixed 2 normal gems and a purple iolite Frost gem to the blade.

-The sword was rushed, but showed the skills of the craftmen.
+The sword was rushed, but showed the skills of the craftsmen.
 So the Pit Fiend took the sword and offered Simen a deal.

 Eventually they agreed to:
 1) Simen could keep his soul coin